orphanet-rare-diseases-issues/RD-CODE/README.md

 <li><p align="justify">Orphanet to ICD-10 mapping files.
 <li><p align="justify">Orphanet classifications files by medical specialities.
 <li><p align="justify">Linearization files attributing one preferential medical specialty to every clinical entity.
-<li><p align="justify">ChangeLogs for each files.
+<li><p align="justify">ChangeLogs for each files.</p>
-Separately, one can find , Master file which is a subset of the Orphanet classifications of rare diseases that contains only the ORPHAcodes that should be used for data sharing and statistical purposes at EU-level ORPHAnomenclature differential file which provides changes made to the nomenclature compared to the previous version and a PDF file describing in details all files enclosed in the Orphanet nomenclature pack for coding.
+<p align="justify">Separately, one can find , Master file which is a subset of the Orphanet classifications of rare diseases that contains only the ORPHAcodes that should be used for data sharing and statistical purposes at EU-level ORPHAnomenclature differential file which provides changes made to the nomenclature compared to the previous version and a PDF file describing in details all files enclosed in the Orphanet nomenclature pack for coding.</p>
   <p align="justify">These files are generated in xml format, and made available at least once a year, in 9 different languages: Czech, Dutch, English, French, German, Italian, Polish, Portuguese and Spanish.
 These files are available for free download in <a href="http://www.orphadata.org/cgi-bin/ORPHAnomenclature.html" target="_blank" rel="noopener noreferrer">Orphadata</a> and also made available here in Github with the previous versions as well as their related change logs.</p>
 <p align= "justify">In order to better understand and manage the xml files, we provide a <a href="http://www.orphadata.org/cgi-bin/img/PDF/ORPHAnomenclaturexmlcontent.pdf" target="_blank" rel="noopener noreferrer">detailed description</a> of the Orphanet nomenclature files for coding.</p>